totalspectrum/llvm-propeller2/wiki.md

     - ~implement passing arguments by stack~
     - ~implement passing byval arguments (structs and classes)~
     - implement variable argument functions
-        - I think this will require spooling up the C standard library
+        - ~I think this will require spooling up the C standard library~ it won't
 1. add support for starting cogs at specific memory location
-    - ~~implement basic cog starting for cogs that do not require a stack~~
+    - ~implement basic cog starting for cogs that do not require a stack~
-    - implement including setq to pass the stack pointer and then assign the stack pointer to that value.
-Some startup code will be needed.
+    - ~implement including setq to pass the stack pointer and then assign the stack pointer to that value.
+Some startup code will be needed.~
 1. expand on the rest of the propeller instruction set
 1. create clang extensions for special directives and being able to write directly to I/O regsiters, etc.
 1. port the necessary functions from the c standard library to make c/c++ useful.
-    - This can be done using llvm-clib, implementing the necessary functions for P2
+    - port over propgcc library for this.

 The high level of how this will work:
 1. use clang to compile c/c++ source into LLVM's IR language.
 Eventually any LLVM front end should work